Nopey/ofmice/README.md

 The Open Fortress launcher.

 ## Building
-To build, you will need to download the Steamworks SDK, and set the `STEAM_SDK_LOCATION` environmental variable to the installation directory of the SDK.
+there's a --feature steam_wrangler that requires the steam sdk to be installed and env var `STEAM_SDK_LOCATION` to be set to it.

-TODO: Other miscellanious dependencies
+TODO: Other miscellanious system dependencies
 (use ldd to find out what libs it uses)

 ## Finished